 For many years, we have used our auto auction business to create social and economic value through the establishment of a framework for the reuse and recycling of vehicles.
 Our subsidiary ARBIZ operates one of the largest recycling facilities in Japan.
 This company processes end-of-life vehicles in compliance with vehicle recycling laws and regulations.
 An integrated disassembly and recovery processing line performs all processes for the reuse of parts and recycling of other materials.
 Every year, ARBIZ accurately sorts and reuses materials obtained from about 15,000 vehicles.
 This includes iron, aluminum, copper, rare earths and other metals, plastics and other materials.
-By weight, 97% of replacing paper data sheets for vehicles to be auctioned with a digital format.
-Shifting to this technology will increase convenience for our members and make our auctions more efficient.
+By weight, 97% of vehicles processed by ARBIZ are recycled.